prw09/INDIA-GENERAL-ELECTIONS-RESULT-ANALYSIS-2024/README.md

 ## **Contributors**
 - **Piyush Wandile**
-  (Feel free to add other contributors if necessary)
+  (Feel free to contribute if necessary)

 ---